keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 {% include type/p_large.html, content: "Burnout is something that can happen to anyone in any profession at any time under any circumstances.
 It’s a severe problem for folks experiencing it." %}

+{% include type/further-reading.html, content: 'Want to learn more about Burnout?
+I recommend <a href="https://alistapart.com/article/burnout/" title="Burnout by Scott Boms">this article</a> by Scott Boms on <a href="https://alistapart.com">A List Apart</a>.' %}

 Ultimately, I was battling negative feedback loops that impacted my ability to enjoy life:

 - Mindlessly accepting too many client projects